-The third NI-EA project begun in 2022, consists of lining approximately 800-feet of the interceptor on Gratiot Avenue near Mack Avenue in Detroit using multiple lining products as part of a pilot study similar to the project previously mentioned.
+Another NI-EA project begun in 2022, consists of lining approximately 800-feet section of the interceptor on Gratiot Avenue near Mack Avenue in Detroit using multiple lining products as part of a pilot study similar to the project mentioned above.
 These lined sections will be monitored to evaluate long-term performance of the various liner products.
-This practice will increase the knowledge base of the industry experts in the region which will be helpful when considering options for future repairs.
+This practice will increase the knowledge base of the region which will be helpful when considering options for future repairs.

-Additionally, as part of the project, two flow control structures will be added to provide as-needed flow diversion between the existing interceptor and the existing sewer at Seven Mile Road to facilitate lining operations.
+Additionally, as part of the project, two flow control structures will be added to provide as-needed flow diversion between the existing Interceptor and the existing sewer at Seven Mile Road to facilitate lining operations.
 The project also entails debris removal, leak sealing and spot repair of the interceptor at various locations.
 Work is scheduled to begin in June 2023 and be complete by June 2025.